 The Home Office UKVI makes decisions after carefully considering advice from officials and lawyers and in accordance with international law, including the UN Convention on the Reduction of Statelessness.
 Each case is assessed individually.

-An individual can seek to exercise their statutory right of appeal against the decision - even if not aware of their deprivation at the time.
+An individual can seek to exercise their statutory right of appeal against the decision, even if not aware of their deprivation at the time.
 The clause in the Nationality and Borders Bill would not impact the individual’s right of appeal.
-The Home Office UKVI would explain their appeal rights when they make contact with UKVI.
+The Home Office UKVI will explain their appeal rights when they contact UKVI.

 The European Convention on Human Rights (ECHR) does not contain an absolute right to acquire a particular nationality or citizenship.
-However, once the UKVI have assessed that a person meets the threshold to be deprived of citizenship, they must consider whether their human rights are engaged.
+However, once the UKVI has assessed that a person meets the threshold for deprivation of citizenship, they must consider whether their human rights are engaged.
 This does not mean they should not be deprived of citizenship, but where deprivation might interfere with a qualified ECHR right, the UKVI must carefully consider the impact deprivation would have on the person, and, if appropriate, their dependants and whether it would be proportionate.
-For example, such consideration is more likely to be relevant in relation to Article 8 where the person to be deprived is in the UK and has been for some time.
+For example, such consideration is more likely to be relevant in relation to Article 8, where the person to be deprived is in the UK and has been for some time.

 In addition, the court found that it was unnecessary to conduct an assessment of a person’s human rights as part of a decision to deprive in anticipation of whether they would be deported because that assessment would be done at a later stage in response to representations against deportation or removal.